OPF:FIUNAMDS International Taxation and Tax - Course Information

 - Teacher's information

-- attendance in seminars 50 %, case study, final written exam
+- attendance in seminars 50 %, case studies, final written exam